aaronpk/draft-deshpande-secevent-http-multi-push/draft-deshpande-secevent-http-multi-push.md

 # Multi-Push Endpoint

 Each Receiver that supports this specification MUST support a "multi-push" endpoint.
-This endpoint MUST be capable of serving HTTP [RFC9110] requests.
+This endpoint MUST be capable of serving HTTP POST {{RFC7231}} requests.
 This endpoint MUST be TLS {{RFC8446}} enabled and MUST reject any communication not using TLS.

-The existing PUSH endpoint {{RFC8935}} could also be extended to support accepting multiple SETs

 The Transmitter obtains the multi-push endpoint outside the scope of this specification.